 Salary Information and Career Outlook

-In May 2015, the BLS reported that the median annual salary for industrial designers was $67,130.
-The BLS estimated that job opportunities for industrial designers would increase by 2% for the 2014-2024 decade, due in part to consumer demand for quality products.
+In May 2020, the BLS reported that the median annual salary for industrial designers was $71,640.
+The BLS estimated that job opportunities for industrial designers would decrease by 4% for the 2019-2029 decade, due in part to consumer demand for quality products.

 To become an industrial designer, completing a program, preferably an accredited one, is required.
 These bachelor's degree programs provide both classroom and hands-on experience.
 One may start out as a regular designer and move up to a supervisory position.